 A good example to use is: "I am presently at sea on the Coast Guard Cutter Healy.
-I will be away from my desk between mm/dd/yy to mm/dd/yy.
+I will be away from my desk between mm/dd/yy and mm/dd/yy.
 During this time you may address email to me at the following address: “first.last(at)healy.polarscience.net.”
-While on board Healy my e-mail has a size restriction of 200KB including any text, attachments, email headers, and addressing info.
-Please limit e-mail sent to this address to necessary correspondence which must be seen before I return on mm/dd/yy."
-The default size limitation is set to 200KB and may be further reduced as the ship operates in the extreme northern latitudes in order to keep mail flowing smoothly.
+While on board Healy my e-mail has a size restriction of 400Kb.
+Please limit e-mail sent to this address to necessary correspondence which must be seen before I return."
+The default size limitation is set to 3Mb in lower latitudes and 400Kb in higher latitudes in order to keep mail flowing smoothly.
 As such, e-mail should be limited to necessary correspondence.

 The Healy Shipbard Science Network provides multiple network drops in science workspaces for Science party users to connect personal laptops and other visiting equipment.
 Please ensure your laptop software and antivirus clients are updated before you leave home.
 Consider buying and bringing an external USB drive to backup your machine while you're here.
 Please do not plan on using any internet based disk drives, iDisks or similar network storage solutions to synchronize data between your laptop and shore.
 There is also 802.11b/g wireless access to the Shipboard Science Network in berthing and Science workspaces so plan on bringing your wireless enabled laptop or pc card